- Restrictions

 removed in GitLab 17.5.

-Use scan execution policies to enforce security scans, either as part of the pipeline or on a specified schedule.
-The security scans run with multiple project pipelines if you define the policy at a group or subgroup level.
+Use scan execution policies to enforce GitLab security scans based on the default or latest security CI templates, either as part of the pipeline or on a specified schedule.

 .gitlab-ci.yml